-OBJECTIVE 1: INCREASE HEALTH CARE COVERAGE FOR VULNERABLE OR MARGINALIZED POPULATIONS.
+OBJECTIVE 1: INCREASE HEALTH CARE COVERAGE FOR PEOPLE LIVING IN ADAMS COUNTY.
 WHO IS LEADING?
 WHO IS INVOLVED?
-Tactic A. Advocate for improvements to OmniSalud by monitoring engaging on legislation around local support of OmniSalud or other efforts to improve the enrollment process, increase the number of enrollment slots, expand (eligibility) the FPL thresholds, or increase the sustainability of the program through other means.
+Tactic A. Advocate for improvements to health insurance options in Colorado by engaging in discussions on legislation around local support of coverage or other efforts to improve the enrollment process, increase the number of available slots, expand eligibility, or increase the sustainability of the program through other means.
 ACHD: Health Enrollment Team (HET), Policy CFHW; Metro Area Health Alliances Tactic B. Support the local and statewide efforts to systematically fund the safety-net system, both FQHCs and community-based safety-net clinics.
 ACHD: HET, Policy ACHD: Legislative Review Committee